Using Page Layouts

 Besides assigning layouts to user profiles, you can also specify which layout must be the default layout for the profile.
 The layout that a record belongs to can always be changed later, if required.

 After you have created the layouts, you will be able to choose the layout at different record entry points.
 Some of them are mentioned below.
-In our example, whenever you create a potential, you will be prompted to choose which layout the potential has to be created in.
+In our example, whenever you create a deal, you will be prompted to choose which layout the deal has to be created in.

 - Creating records individually